openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

 The next step is to bootstrap Ansible and the Ansible roles for the development environment.
-Deployers can customize roles by adding variables to override the defaults in each role (see :ref:`adding-galaxy-roles`).
+Deployers can customize roles by adding variables to override the defaults in each role (see :ref:`user-overrides`).
 Run the following to bootstrap Ansible:

 .. code-block:: shell-session